 With rigorous economic research and practical policy solutions, we focus on the issues and institutions that are critical to global development.
 Explore our core themes and topics to learn more about our work.

 In timely and incisive analysis, our experts parse the latest development news and devise practical solutions to new and emerging challenges.
 Our events convene the top thinkers and doers in global development.

-Many low-and lower-middle-income countries currently get a large portion of their health commodities through centralized, donor-managed procurement mechanisms, and often at subsidized prices or as donations.
-As global disease burdens shift, technology advances, and countries transition from aid, how will they ensure continued access to appropriate, affordable, and effective health products?
-CGD offers actionable recommendations for the future of global health procurement.
+Many low-and lower-middle-income countries currently get a large portion of their health products—drugs, devices, diagnostics, and vector control tools— through centralized, donor-managed procurement mechanisms, and often at subsidized prices or as donations.
+Moreover, global health procurement needs are evolving rapidly as countries transition from donor aid, global disease burdens shift, and the organization of health systems transition from vertical disease programs to universal health coverage.

 In recent years, many global health institutions have adopted eligibility and transition frameworks for the countries they support, generating questions about how these frameworks apply in practice—and whether global health progress will be put at risk through premature or poorly planned transition processes.